crosser/pdns-pipe-nmc/README.md

 ## Unsolved problems

 The biggest problem by far is generating meaningful `SOA` records.

+### SOA Version a.k.a.
+Generation Count

 DNS infrastructure (including PowerDNS implementation) relies on the "generation" field of the `SOA` RR when it makes decision to invalidate the cache.
 So, if there is zone data in the DNS cache, and a DNS server needs to respond to a request about an object from that zone, it first checks if the TTL has expired.
 If it has not, the server takes the data from the cache.
 If it has expired, the server asks the "authoritative source" (which is in our case the dnamecoin daemon) for the SOA record and compares the generation count in the received response with the number kept in the cache.
 If the "authoritative" SOA does not have a greater generation count than the cached SOA, DNS server **does not** refresh its cache, presuming that the data there is still valid.

 So, it is important that the generation count in the SOA record is incremented every time when the domain object, or any of the object that